Netherlands in the Eurovision Song Contest 2009: Nationaal Songfestival 2009

 A submission period was opened by the Dutch broadcaster on 30 September 2008 where composers were able to submit their songs until 23 November 2008.
-365 songs were received by the broadcaster at the closing of the deadline, and the six selected competing songs were announced on 18 December 2008.
-The selection of the songs for the competition occurred through De Toppers from 20 initially shortlisted by the group.
-The final took place on 1 February 2009 at the Studio 22 in Hilversum, hosted by Jack van Gelder and was broadcast on Nederland 1 as well as streamed online via the official Eurovision Song Contest website eurovision.tv.
+More than 565 submissions were received by the broadcaster at the closing of the deadline, of which 365 were complete songs.
+De Toppers shortlisted 20 songs before ultimately selecting six songs for the competition.
+The six selected competing songs were announced on 18 December 2008.

+The national final took place on 1 February 2009 at the Studio 22 in Hilversum, hosted by Jack van Gelder and was broadcast on Nederland 1 as well as streamed online via the official Eurovision Song Contest website eurovision.tv.
 All six competing songs were performed by De Toppers and the winning song, "Shine", was selected by the combination of a public televote (2/3) and the votes of a five-member jury (1/3).
 The viewers had a total of 420 points to award, while the juries had a total of 210 points to award.
 Each juror assigned their points as follows: 2, 4, 6, 8, 10 and 12 points.
 The viewer vote was based on the percentage of votes each song achieved through the following voting methods: telephone and SMS voting.
 For example, if a song gained 10% of the vote, then that entry would be awarded 10% of 420 points rounded to the nearest integer: 42 points.
-The jury panel consisted of radio DJs Tony Berk and Daniël Dekker, singer and actress Tatjana Šimić, Dutch 1975 Eurovision winner (as part of Teach-In) Getty Kaspers, and lyricist and producer Emile Hartkamp.
+The jury panel consisted of co-owner of 8Ball Music/Talpa Music Tony Berk, singer and actress Tatjana Šimić, radio DJ Daniël Dekker, lead-singer of Dutch 1975 Eurovision winner Teach-In Getty Kaspers, and lyricist and producer Emile Hartkamp.
 In addition to the performances of the competing songs, past Dutch Eurovision entrants Saskia and Serge (1971), Ben Cramer (1973), Heddy Lester (1977), Bill van Dijk (1982), Laura Vlasblom (1986), Rosina Brochard (1978) and Marga Bult (1987) were also present during the show.
 The first part of the national final was watched by 1.835 million viewers in the Netherlands with a market share of 24.4%, while the second part was watched by 1.848 million viewers with a market share of 30.3%.

 Promotion

 In the lead up to the Eurovision Song Contest, De Toppers' promotional activities occurred entirely within the Netherlands where they performed at live events, radio shows and talk shows.
 On 18 April, De Toppers performed during the Eurovision in Concert event which was held at the Amsterdam Marcanti venue and hosted by Marga Bult and Maggie MacNeal.
 Between 19 March and 7 May, the seven-episode docusoap Toppers op weg naar Moskou was broadcast on Nederland 1 which covered the group's promotional activities and preparations for the contest.

+A Dutch-language version of "Angel of the Night" was covered by former Eurovision participant Gerard Joling (competed with "Shangri-La" in 1988), titled "Engel van mijn hart."
+The song was officially released on 4 September 2009.